-White flour is bleached with a whitening agent, does not have fiber or protein content in it, and is rich in carbohydrate.
+White flour is bleached with a whitening agent, does not have fiber or protein content in it, and is rich in carbohydrates.

 Is semolina better than whole wheat?

 When compared to whole wheat flour, semolina is considered less healthy as the carbohydrate concentration in it is higher.
-Whole wheat flour, on the other hand, contains the entire wheat kernel including bran, germ, and endosperm and therefore is rich in fiber, vitamin, and mineral.
+Whole wheat flour, on the other hand, contains the entire wheat kernel, including bran, germ, and endosperm, and therefore is rich in fiber, vitamins, and minerals.

 To wrap it up, semolina offers the following benefits (source – Semolina for weight loss).

 - Boosts energy level as it contains carbohydrates.

 - It is rich in iron and helps in improving blood circulation in the body.